Prajwal5180/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/a4.png "search gateway")

-1. On the **Networks** page, you can customize the resource health and alerts view by using filters like **Subscription**, **Resource Group**, and **Type** and you can use the search box to search for resources and their associated resources.
+1. On the **Network health** tab, you can customize the resource health and alerts view by using filters like **Subscription**, **Resource Group**, and **Type** and you can use the search box to search for resources and their associated resources.
 For example, a public IP is associated with an application gateway.
 A search for the public IP's DNS name will return both the public IP and the associated application gateway.

    ![](images/a5.png "search gateway")